 SFMTA/Muni

-The San Francisco Municipal Transportation Agency controls transit options within the city of San Francisco.
+The San Francisco Municipal Transportation Agency controls public transit options within the city of San Francisco.
 The SFMTA runs multiple different transit types, including:

 - Light rail lines (usually referred to simply as “Muni” or the “Muni Metro”) – these run as a subway parallel to BART in downtown San Francisco and then are on the street level in outer neighborhoods.